The Italianist

 He replied:”Well, what kind of reaction would you have in seeing someone peeing?
 If he does it in the toilet, it’s fine, but if he does it in the street, it can be disturbing”.

-Written by Piero
+Written by TheItalianist

-13/02/2012 at 11:25 am
+13/02/2012 at 11:25

 Posted in Great Italians